In a recent article entitled What should spaceships look like?, the BBC asks the following question:

-Of course this argument is not only a technological one – it also applies to aesthetics.
-I would’ve thought this is implicit in my original argument, but it seems I have to state it explicitly for the robber-barons at the BBC to get their tiny minds around it.
+Of course, this argument is not only a technological one; it also applies to aesthetics.
+I would’ve thought this was implicit in my original argument, but it seems I have to state it explicitly for the robber-barons at the BBC to get their tiny minds around it.

-Not only should sci-fi authors design and build our future spacecraft, sci-fi illustrators (working in close conjunction with the former, of course) should decide what they look like.
+Not only should sci-fi authors design and build our future spacecraft, sci-fi illustrators should decide what they look like.